-DÓRA JULIANNA SZABÓ National Academy of Scientist Education, 2nd year University of Szeged, Albert Szent-Györgyi Medical School, 2nd year Szent-Györgyi Mentor: Anikó Keller-Pintér Specialization: Skeletal muscle Language: English/advanced, German/intermediate IMPORTANCE, AIMS, POSSIBLE OUTCOME OF RESEARCH Skeletal muscle demonstrates a high degree of regenerative capacity repeating the embryonic myogenic program.
+DÓRA JULIANNA SZABÓ National Academy of Scientist Education, 3rd year University of Szeged, Albert Szent-Györgyi Medical School, 3rd vear IMPORTANCE, AIMS, POSSIBLE OUTCOME OF RESEARCH Skeletal muscle demonstrates a high degree of regenerative capacity repeating the embryonic myogenic program.
 The empairment of this program is the cause of numerous illnesses.
 One of them, is the rhabdomyosarcoma, which is the most common sarcoma in childhood.
 Our research team works on understanding the physiological and pathological molecular background of this regeneration program.
 At present, syndecan-4 is observed the most, which is a transmembrane protein, that contributes to several mechanisms, like cell adhesion and migration, cell proliferation or cytokinesis, therefore tumorigenesis.
 By unfolding the role of syndecan-4, we could get closer to understanding the illnesses regarding the skeletal muscle, and also to their successful treatment.
-AMBITIONS AND CAREER GOALS As a Szent-Györgyi student, I have the opportunity to get an insight into the world of researches, improve in a motivating environment and broaden my knowledge, as well as challenge myself day by day.
-After finishing medical school, I would like to do my PhD, then work as a biomedical researcher
+Szent-Györgyi Mentor: László Dux Specialization: Skeletal muscle Language: English/advanced, German/intermediate AMBITIONS AND CAREER GOALS As a Szent-Györgyi student, I have the opportunity to get an insight into the world of researches, improve in a motivating environment and broaden my knowledge, as well as challenge myself day by day.
+After finishing medical school, I would like to do my PhD, then work as a biomedical researcher.

-NORMAN NOEL TANNER

-National Academy of Scientist Education, 2nd year University of Szeged, Albert Szent-Györgyi Medical School, 2nd year

-Language: English/intermediate

-AMBITIONS AND CAREER GOALS

-Specialization: Biochemistry

-Szent-Györgyi Mentor: Anikó Keller-Pintér

-My greatest objective is to become a good doctor with a wide knowledge in medicine and science.
-To achieve that, during my university years I would like to get scientific knowledge alongside the clinical knowledge.
-I hope that I can use these experiences in my clinical carrier and also in research

-IMPORTANCE, AIMS, POSSIBLE OUTCOME OF RESEARCH

-Cell migration is absolutely necessary in the formation of the tissues, in differentiation and in regeneration.
+NORMAN NOEL TANNER National Academy of Scientist Education, ^{3rd} year University of Szeged, Albert Szent-Györgyi Medical School, ^{3rd} year IMPORTANCE, AIMS, POSSIBLE OUTCOME OF RESEARCH Cell migration is absolutely necessary in the formation of the tissues, in differentiation and in regeneration.
 Besides that the cell migration is also an important factor in the metastasis of tumour cells.
 Syndecan-4 is a transmembrane protein which has a crucial role in the process that lead to efficient cell migration.
 The syndecan-4 is able to bind growth factors as a receptor to begin important signal transduction processes that are necessary to the cell migration.
 The main purpose of our research is to get a deeper understanding of the cell migration and the role of the syndecan-4 protein in this process in muscle regeneration and in rhabdomyosarcoma.
+Szent-Györgyi Mentor: Anikó Keller-Pintér Specialization: Biochemistry Language: English/intermediate AMBITIONS AND CAREER GOALS My greatest objective is to become a good doctor with a wide knowledge in medicine and science.
+To achieve that, during my university years I would like to get scientific knowledge alongside the clinical knowledge.
+I hope that I can use these experiences in my clinical carrier and also in research.